How Long Does it Take to Acclimate Hardwood Flooring?

 - Climate conditions of the job site

-How to Test Wood Flooring Moisture Content:
+How to Test Wood Flooring Moisture Content

-These devices are instrumental in establishing:
+These devices are instrumental for:

 - Concrete moisture testing to ensure conditions are ready to receive wood

 - Subfloor moisture testing to ensure conditions are ready to receive wood

-If flooring materials retain moisture at the time of installation, the flooring will shrink when equilibrium (EMC) has been reached, which will cause wide gaps and spaces in the flooring.
+If the flooring materials retain too much moisture during hardwood floor installation, the flooring will shrink when equilibrium (EMC) is reached.
+This can cause wide gaps and spaces in the flooring.

-How to Store Wood Flooring:
+How to Store Wood Flooring

 Acclimation of wood flooring begins with proper storage at the job site.

-Wood Flooring Acclimation Takes as Long as It Takes:
+Wood Flooring Acclimation Takes as Long as It Takes

 Failure to acclimate the flooring will also void the manufacturer’s warranty if such problems arise.